 The Mary Bryant Home assists not only its residents by providing the latest in technology to help them live more independently, but we offer a variety of services for those in the greater Springfield, Illinois community.

 Need a place to host a business meeting or retreat?
-The BTEC is an ideal location as it has the latest technology to support multi-media presentations, food and beverage service upon request from the wonderful culinary team at the Mary Bryant Home, restrooms adjacent to the meeting space, and ADA compliant facilities.
+We have an ideal location as it has the latest technology to support multi-media presentations, food and beverage service upon request from the wonderful culinary team at the Mary Bryant Home, restrooms adjacent to the meeting space, and ADA compliant facilities.
 Whether you need a space for a half day or full day meeting, we can accommodate your every need.
-To inquire about reserving the BTEC, please contact us HERE.
+To inquire about reserving this, please contact us HERE.